 The Perkins Loan Program is a federal loan program administered by the university to provide students with exceptional financial need long-term, low interest (5%) loan funds for educational expenses.
-Under this program students may borrow up to \$4,000 per year to finance their education and must repay the loan after leaving school.
-This limitation is set to keep student indebtedness to a minimum since these funds must eventually be repaid.
+Under this program students may borrow up to \$5,500 per year to finance their education and must repay the loan after leaving school.